OWASP/owasp.github.io/_posts/2024-03-01-iot-security-testing-guide.md

 The multitude of networked devices contributing the Internet of Things (IoT) poses new risks for manufacturers, operators, and end users of solutions.
 Every IoT device represents potential threats to user data and supporting infrastructure when a single manipulated device has potential to endanger an ecosystem.
 Due to the interconnection of an array of technologies, standards and protocols, a considerable amount of effort is necessary to build and maintain a homogeneous level of IoT security.

 To reduce the risk of successful attacks, manufacturers and operators must periodically assess the security level of their IoT solutions.
 An instrument for this purpose is penetration testing such as goal based security assessments tailored toward target systems.
-We are excited to announce that the [OWASP IoT Security Testing Guide](https://owasp.org/www-project-iot-security-testing-guide/) project launched on September 1, 2023.
+We are excited to announce that the [OWASP IoT Security Testing Guide](https://owasp.org/www-project-iot-security-testing-guide/) project published its first release on March 1, 2024.
 This guide aims to provide comprehensive insights into testing the security of IoT devices and systems.

 ([read more about our motivation, challenges and goals](https://github.com/OWASP/owasp-istg/blob/main/src/01_introduction/README.md#motivation))